 Here are some tips to help you avoid infant hair loss:

-- Avoid anti-dandruff shampoo unless there is dandruff problem
+- Avoid anti-dandruff shampoo unless there is a dandruff problem.

-- Only use medicated shampoos as instructed by a doctor and only for the time they recommend
+- Only use medicated shampoos if a doctor prescribes it and use it only for the time they recommend.

-For more tips and help contact a dermatologist or your paediatrician.
+For more tips and help contact a dermatologist.

 When Should You Visit a Doctor?

-Under most circumstances, if the only symptom is hair fall within the first six months there is no need to see a doctor.
-However, if your child’s hair continues to fall after the age of 6 months, visit your nearest consultant.
-If the hair fall is present with other symptoms like redness, itchiness, ring-like scars, boils or pain then do visit your nearest children’s healthcare specialist.
+Under most circumstances, if in the first six months, the only symptom is hair fall, there is no need to see a doctor.
+However, if your child’s hair continues to fall after the age of 6 months, visit your baby’s paediatrician or a dermatologist.
+If the hair fall is present with other symptoms like redness, itchiness, ring-like scars, boils, or pain, you must seek medical attention immediately.

-It is important to understand that hair fall could lead to numerous psychological or image problems in older children.
-If required, a child psychologist may be consulted to help the child deal with the issue.
-In infants, hair fall is common, and the best way to put your mind at ease would be speaking to a doctor when concerned.
+It is essential to understand that hair fall could lead to numerous psychological problems in older children.
+If required, a child psychologist can be consulted to help the child deal with the issue.
+In infants, hair fall is common, and the best way to put your mind at ease would be speaking to a doctor.
 Remember that hair fall can be preventable only if the correct action is taken.
 Reading about hair fall and other conditions can also bring you some peace of mind.
-Hair fall does not indicate any fatal condition.